Chi Chunxue

 Chi Chunxue (池春雪 (Chí Chūnxuě); Mandarin pronunciation: ;born 4 January 1998) is a Chinese cross-country skier.

+Career

 She competed in the women's 15 kilometre skiathlon at the 2018 Winter Olympics.
 She competed at the 2022 Winter Olympics, in Women's 10 kilometre classical, Women's 30 kilometre freestyle, Women's 15 kilometre skiathlon, Women's sprint, and Women's 4 × 5 kilometre relay.